gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 - 10-12 September 2025, 'Tracing the History of Digital History as Global History' in panel “Global and transregional histories: digitally connected?”, [Eighth European Congress on Universal and Global History](https://research.uni-leipzig.de/~eniugh/congress/) (Linnaeus University, Växjö, Sweden).
 - 8-10 October 2025, 'Technology and the Transnational Making of History in the Longue Durée', Panel _Knowledge Networks and the History of Humanities Computing_, [History of Knowledge Conference](https://newhistoryofknowledge.com/2025/02/17/the-history-of-knowledge-conference/) (Lund University).
+- 5-6 February 2026, 'Technology and the Transnational Making of History in the Longue Durée', Workshop _History of Digital History between East and West_ (University of Luxembourg).

 ## 2025